ahotchkin/react-fitness-backend/dev-log.md

     * Total exercise for the week, broken down by category
     * # of days macro goals were achieved

-Diaries
+Date
-- [ ] When page is refreshed, diary that was previously displayed is still displayed (currently resets to today’s diary)
+- [ ] When page is refreshed, date that was previously displayed is still displayed (currently resets to today’s date)

 Foods
 - [ ] Recommend foods to eat based on current daily consumption
+- [ ] Add user_id to food so user can choose to see only foods they've created
+- [ ] Add recipes feature

 Testing
 - [ ] Add backend and frontend tests